 - Loftus Creek Fire Trail (Sutherland-Loftus) – Approx 10km round trip

 - The Glen Reserve & Burnum Burnam Sanctuary (Como-Jannali) – Approx. 10km round trip

 All of the above walks can be shortened (or even lengthened) depending on your speed, fitness, time available or desire to get in a “calorie burn”!!

 How We Can Help You Just Walking 5 Km A Day

-We have a walking club that is FREE for our Online Community members that meets once a month on a Sunday and takes in many of the sights of Sydney … Some that most people have never experienced before.
-Unfortunately Covid 19 put a stop to these popular outings but they will return in 2022!!
+We have a walking club that is FREE for our Online Community members that meet once a month on a Sunday and takes in many of the sights of Sydney!!

 If you would like to become a member of our Online Communities or simply would like to join and receive our Weekly Insights, simply click on the links below …